Homeschool Diner Logo -- 1960's style sign with atomic starburst

 resources to help parents prepare their older students

-For detailed information on Homeschooling for "The Real World"
+For detailed information on Homeschooling for "The Real World" checkout Homeschooling

-Homeschooling for High School and beyond!
+for High School and beyond!